-As of the 1st of September 2015, the Government officially initiated an extensive campaign against informality in the country.
-This campaign was preceded by public statements during July-August 2015 on the necessity to fully establish rule of law in the economic and commercial sphere of the country.
-The campaign was also preceded by a series of concrete, but not published, steps by the Government, including the establishment of a working group within the Council of Ministers, discussions in the Inter-ministerial Strategic Planning Committee (SPC), and the presentation of the campaign to the National Economic Council (NEC).
+preceded by public statements during July-August 2015 on the necessity to fully establish the rule of law in the economic and commercial sphere of the country.
+The campaign was also preceded by a series of concrete (not published) steps by the government, including the establishment of a working group within the Council of Ministers, discussions in the Inter-ministerial Strategic Planning Committee (SPC), and the presentation of the campaign to the National Economic Council (NEC).

 The process was accompanied by a large number of on-site tax inspections (fiscal visits) aimed at scanning the informality situation, numerous media statements by all stakeholders, followed by a series of legal initiatives.
-A "unique" intensity of debate and reaction was observed concerning this campaign, involving the Government, the business and its representative associations, as well as international institutions.
+A "unique" intensity of debate and reaction was observed concerning this campaign, involving the government, the business and its representative associations, as well as international institutions.

-You may find below a chronological presentation of the main actions undertaken by the Government and the most notable reactions of the business concerning the campaign against informality:
+You may find below a chronological presentation of the main actions undertaken by the government and the most notable reactions of the business concerning the campaign against informality:

-- 1. From July 2015 and on, the Government intensified public statements generally towards the public and specifically towards the business regarding the necessity of a campaign against informality, which would aim at reinstating fair competition grounds in the market as well as at protecting consumers from abusive practices of businesses.
-It seems that the initiation of this campaign was considerably conditioned also by the failure to meet the objectives related to the state budget incomes during the first half of 2015. - 2.
-On the 31st of August 2015, during the meeting of the National Economic Council, the Prime Minister of Albania presented the campaign against informality to businesses, while the Minister of Finance explained the plan of measures.8 The campaign is composed of 2 stages: The short-term action plan; and the drafting of a final, inclusive, 2-year action plan.
-The short-term plan is composed of three components related to communication: public awareness, business awareness, and public administration awareness on the relevance of the fight against informality; legislation: toughening legal measures against those that do not abide by the law, legal measures for the taxation and customs administration, legal amendments to increase of incentives on the implementation of the law; terrain: identification of high-risk areas, sectors, and businesses, establishment of a joint task force comprising the General Directorate of Taxation (GDT), General Directorate of Customs (GDC), Sector against Economic Crime, and Labour Inspectorate. - 3.
-For the purpose of an effective fight against informality in the country, on the 17th of September 2015, a Memorandum of Cooperation on the Fight against Evasion and Informality was signed between the Ministry of Finance, Ministry of Interior, and the General Prosecutor's Office.
-The Memorandum was aimed at formalising a sustainable institutional cooperation in order to investigate evasion in taxation and customs and at establishing specific inter-institutional structures against informality, following the model used in 2014 in the campaign on the payment of electricity bills.
-Moreover, some Cooperation Agreements have been signed between the Ministry of Finance and the Ministry of Healthcare, Ministry of Environment, Ministry of Agriculture, Ministry of Social Welfare and Youth, which were aimed at the coordination of efforts for the purpose of the priority on the fight against informality.
+1. From July 2015 and on, the government intensified public statements generally towards the public and specifically towards the business regarding the necessity of a campaign against informality, which would aim at reinstating fair competition grounds in the market and protecting consumers from abusive practices of companies.
+It seems that the initiation of this campaign was considerably conditioned also by the failure to meet the objectives related to the state budget incomes during the first half of 2015.

+- 2. On the 31st of August 2015, during the meeting of the National Economic Council, the Prime Minister of Albania presented the campaign against informality to businesses, while the Minister of Finance explained the plan of measures.8The campaign is composed of 2 stages: The short-term action plan; and the drafting of a final, inclusive, 2-year action plan.
+The short-term plan is composed of three components related to communication: public awareness, business awareness, and public administration awareness on the relevance of the fight against informality; legislation: toughening legal measures against those that do not abide by the law, legal measures for the taxation and customs administration, legal amendments to increase of incentives on the implementation of the law; terrain: identification of high-risk areas, sectors, and businesses, the establishment of a joint task force comprising the General Directorate of Taxation (GDT), General Directorate of Customs (GDC), Sector against Economic Crime, and Labour Inspectorate. - 3.
+For an effective fight against informality in the country, on the 17th of September 2015, a Memorandum of Cooperation on the Fight against Evasion and Informality was signed between the Ministry of Finance, Ministry of Interior, and the General Prosecutor's Office.
+The Memorandum aimed to formalise sustainable institutional cooperation to investigate